-Most databases have an option to export the data.
-After you export the data, you need to save the data in text-delimited format.
-You can easily save data in the correct format using Excel.
-If you are using a relatively old program that was written for DOS, you might not find an Export option.
-Not to worry - most DOS programs allow you to print to file, which in essence is creating a text file.
+Most databases have an option to export data.
+After you export the data, you need to save it in text-delimited format.
+You can easily save data in the correct format via Excel.
+If you're using a relatively old program that was written for DOS, you might not find an Export option.
+Not to worry because most DOS programs allow you to print to file, which in essence creates a text file.